saastechacademy/foundation/project-ideas/not-naked.md

 List reports available in Shopify.
-Can any report in Shopify help reconciling data in Shopify with HC?
+Can any report in Shopify help reconciling data in Shopify with OMS?
-HotWax entities has set of Date fields, they are designed to be used for data sync between systems.
+OMS entities has set of Date fields, they are designed to be used for data sync between systems.
 Know about the attributes on entities and come up with posssible tests to validate integration processes

 Testing returns
-    Shopify Order facts should be checked with HC Order facts
+    Shopify Order facts should be checked with OMS Order facts